PSA: Your scale is lying to you!

 Note: The content below is provided for educational purposes only.
 It is not intended to substitute medical or other professional advice and is not tailored to suit individual fitness or nutritional needs.
 These tests may not be suitable for some persons with pre-existing conditions.
 Please consult with your healthcare professional before commencing this or any other health and fitness activity.

-METHOD #1: TRACK YOUR CARDIOVASCULAR ENDURANCE
+METHOD #1: MEASURE YOUR CARDIOVASCULAR FITNESS

 Top End Sports has an incredible array of home fitness tests you can do to track your fitness progress.
 This is the resource I use to help track my fitness, and many of the tests I talk about below are sourced there, so make sure to check them out.